tum-ens/urbs/README.md

   * It finds the minimum cost energy system to satisfy given demand timeseries for possibly multiple commodities (e.g. electricity).
   * By default, operates on hourly-spaced timesteps (configurable).
   * Thanks to [Pandas](https://pandas.pydata.org), complex data analysis is easy.
-  * The model itself is quite small thanks to relying on the [Pyomo](http://www.pyomo.org/)
+  * The model itself is quite small thanks to relying on package [Pyomo](http://www.pyomo.org/).
   * The small codebase includes reporting and plotting functionality.

 ## Screenshots